 - Generic 12V/18A ATX PSU (a 220W Dell DA-2 was tested finding it switches off under prolonged high eGPU load)

-3. Reboot into the eGPU configurator (from USB stick or F12 bootitem) and choose option 1 or 2 depending on your preference
+3. Reboot into the eGPU configuration tool (from USB stick or F12 bootitem) and choose option 1 or 2 depending on your preference

-4. If require good battery life by way of reinstating the dGPU then reboot into eGPU configurator and choose option 3.
+4. If require good battery life by way of reinstating the dGPU then reboot into eGPU configuration tool and choose option 3.